 A for Apple?
 S for Snake?
 F for Frog?

 Talking phrankly about phonics ...:-)

 Phonemic awareness refers to the specific ability to focus on and manipulate individual speech sounds (phonemes) in spoken words.
 Phonemes are the smallest units comprising spoken language.
 For example, the word 'hip' has three phonemes and 3 graphemes : /h/ /i/ /p/.
 The word 'chip' also has three phonemes, even though there are 4 letters. ch/i/p

-There are only 26 letters of the alphabet but there are at least 44 phonemes in the English language, and those are mapped on paper with these 26 letters, in different combinations.
+There are only 26 letters of the alphabet but there are at least 44 phonemes in the English language, and those are mapped on paper with these 26 letters, in over 300 different combinations.

 A 'print to speech' approach is tricky as letters or strings of letters can represent multiple phonemes.
 Think of the letter 'a' - does it really 'say' a as in ant' or 'a' as in apple?
 Always?

 So how reliable is 'sound it out' when a child comes to a word they are unfamiliar with?